 The COVID-19 pandemic has, and will continue to have in 2022, the potential to impact Medibank's material and strategic business risks.
 Medibank continuously monitors the uncertainty introduced by COVID-19 and its impact on its risk profile, both on financial and non-financial risks.
-Ongoing and emerging risks related to the pandemic include the demand for clinical services and therefore pressures on resourcing, attraction, retention and cost, and expectations regarding staff vaccination.
+Ongoing and emerging risks related to the pandemic include the demand for clinical services and therefore pressures on resourcing, attraction, retention and cost, and expectations regarding employee vaccination.
 Where appropriate, Medibank has strengthened its governance, monitoring and internal control system to address increased risk exposures caused by the pandemic in relation to its operational, financial and strategic risks.

-Risk Mitigations Material sustainability categories Strategic The risk that we are unable to identify and execute the right strategic initiatives and projects on target and on time that deliver measurable and agreed outcomes to support our goals Medibank's strategic risks are identified and assessed as part of our annual strategic planning process and endorsed by the Board.
-Key strategic risks identified include loss of private health insurance customers, healthcare costs and utilisation, regulatory risk, and execution of non-private health insurance growth.
+Risk description Risk management strategy Material sustainability categories Strategic The risk that we are unable to identify and execute the right strategic initiatives and projects on target and on time that deliver measurable and agreed outcomes to support our goals Medibank's strategic risks are identified and assessed as part of our annual strategic planning process and endorsed by the Board.
+Key strategic risks identified include loss of private health insurance customers, healthcare costs and utilisation, regulatory risk, and execution of non- private health insurance growth.
 These risks influence the prioritisation of investments and resources in the Corporate Plan, which is approved by the Board.
 To effectively understand and assess some key strategic risks that are broad in nature (e.g. regulatory and customer risks), we undertake detailed analysis on threats or opportunities that specific scenarios may pose to our business.
-Customer health Community health Operational The risk of financial loss resulting from inadequate or failed internal processes, people and systems or from external events We have established risk management policies and procedures for identifying, assessing, monitoring and reporting operational risks and controls.
+Operation The risk of financial loss resulting from inadequate or failed internal processes, people and systems or from external events We have established risk management policies and procedures for identifying, assessing, monitoring and reporting operational risks and controls.
 This includes the important areas of information security, technology, business continuity, outsourcing, fraud, people, and health and safety risks.
 Management of operational risk is overseen by divisional risk committees, the Executive Risk Committee and the Board's Risk Management Committee.
-Employee health Governance Environmental health Credit The risk of financial loss due to counterparties failing to meet all or part of their contractual obligations Exposure to this risk is primarily through Medibank's investment portfolio.
+Credit The risk of financial loss due to counterparties failing to meet all or part of their contractual obligations Exposure to this risk is primarily through Medibank's investment portfolio.
 This risk is managed through the application of the Investment Management Policy.
-The effective implementation of this policy is overseen by the Board's Investment and Capital Committee to ensure that credit risk is managed in line with the risk appetite set by the Board.
-Governance Capital & liquidity The risk of not being able to meet financial commitments as and when they are due and in complying with APRA prudential standards on solvency and liquidity Medibank has a Board-approved Liquidity Management Policy and a Board-endorsed plan designed to ensure it meets or exceeds regulatory solvency requirements and is able to meet all payments as and when they fall due.
-Liquidity risk is managed by our treasury function through daily cash management of cash flows and liquid asset positions and projected future cash flows, supported by actuarial forecasts that take into account anticipated seasonality as well as stressed market conditions Governance Market & investment The risk of adverse financial impact market factors e.g. foreign exchange rates, interest rates and equity prices We have a Board-approved Investment Management Policy.
-The Board's Investment and Capital Committee oversees the investment process and compliance with investment mandates, performance against benchmarks and asset allocation.
-Our strategic asset allocation is weighted largely towards defensive assets and with limits applied to illiquid assets.
-Governance
+The effective implementation of this policy is overseen by the Board's Investment and Capital Committee to ensure that credit risk is managed in line with the risk appetite set by the Board. Î Capital & liquidity The risk of not being able to meet financial commitments as and when they are due and in complying with APRA prudential standards on solvency and liquidity Medibank has a Board-approved Liquidity Management Policy and a Board-endorsed plan designed to ensure it meets or exceeds regulatory solvency requirements and is able to meet all payments as and when they fall due.
+Liquidity risk is managed by our treasury function through daily cash management of cash flows and liquid asset positions and projected future cash flows, supported by actuarial forecasts that take into account anticipated seasonality as well as stressed market conditions. Î